yet-another-average-joe/MarlinOctoHat/README.md

 This repo contains everything needed to build the hat (two PCBs and a firmware) that replaces the 12864 display.
 The hat is connected to the printer motherboard through the EXP1 and EXP2 connectors, and breaks out the rotary encoder, the reset button for the STM32 and the motherboard, the speaker, the "Marlin Mode" button, and a 5V screw terminal to for the RasPi and the STM32 power.
 It also breaks out the RasPi UART for direct connection to the motherboard (if supported...).
 Both 3.3V and 5V printer motherboards are supported.

-The two PCBs are inexpensive, easy to populate using a decent soldering iron, and require components that every tinkerer has at hand (through hole only): a BluePill (legit or fake), a couple of NPN tranistors and resistors, a small diode, 4 jumpers and some pinheaders and sockets (including a long RaspBerry 2x20 PC104-style pin header/socket.
+The two PCBs are inexpensive, easy to populate using a decent soldering iron, and require components that every tinkerer has at hand (through hole only) : a BluePill (legit or fake), a couple of NPN tranistors and resistors, a small diode, 4 jumpers and some pinheaders and sockets (including a long RaspBerry 2x20 PC104-style pin header/socket).
 Everything can be easily sourced from Amazon, eBay, Ali...

 The KiCad projects and the Gerber files are provided.
 Just order the PCBs from a manufacturer (JLCPCB, PCBWay, etc.)